UCSantaBarbara/slack-hubot-apigateway/README.md

 ```
 * `npm run dev`

-Ideally, this should work in both Windows and Mac/Linux environments because we are using [cross-spawn](https://www.npmjs.com/package/cross-spawn).

-## Deploying to Google App Engine Standard Environment (TODO)
+## Deploying to Google App Engine Flexible Environment (TODO)

-* Create a new GAE standard environment (beta?)
+* Create a new GAE flexible environment (TODO: we need to identify the account GAE should run under)
 * open up your GAE shell console
 * clone this repo
 * cd into this repo